jlchn/install/elasticsearch/tunning.md

 - the cluster state is loaded into memeory(the JVM heap) on every node
   - it is important to manage heap usage and reduce the amount of cluster information as much as possible.
 The more heap space a node has, the more shards it can handle.
     - Small shards result in small segments, which increases more cluster inforamtion.
-      - forcing smaller segments to merge into larger ones through a forcemerge operation can reduce overhead and improve query performance.
-This should ideally be done once no more data is written to the index.
-Be aware that this is an expensive operation that should ideally be performed during off-peak hours.
   - large cluster information makes the update operation slow
     - all updates need to be done through a single thread in order to guarantee consistency before the changes are distributed across the cluster.